Visa Chargeback Time LimitsUnderstanding the Dates & Deadlines for Visa Disputes

 Visa Chargeback Time Limits

 The deadlines are pretty straightforward on the consumer side.
-From the original transaction or expected delivery date, Visa cardholders generally have no more than 120 days to file a dispute.
-There are situations in which the Visa chargeback time limit may be shorter or longer, which we’ll cover later in this post.
+From the original transaction or expected delivery date, Visa cardholders have no more than 120 days to file a dispute.
+There are situations in which the Visa chargeback time limit may be shorter, which we’ll cover later in this post.
 In most situations, though, 120 days is the maximum.

 How Long Do Merchants Have to Respond to a Visa Dispute?